For any parent going through a Divorce, the most important question is always: “What will happen to my children?”

 What Is The Difference Between Physical Custody And Legal Custody?

-Physical custody refers to where the child lives and who takes care of their daily needs.
+Physical custody refers to where the child lives and who is responsible for their daily care.
 Legal custody refers to the authority to make major decisions about the child’s upbringing, such as education, healthcare, and religion.

 How Can Parents Modify Existing Custody Orders?